-If your application concerns a military conviction, the Minister of Defence will oversee its assessment, in consultation with the Minister of Justice.
-In this case, send your application for compensation to the Minister of Defence at:
+If your application concerns a military conviction, you should send your application for compensation to the Minister of Defence at:

 Minister of Defence Parliament Buildings Wellington 6160

 Can I get legal aid?

 If a lawyer is helping with your application, you may be able to apply for legal aid.